-C. INSERTING TCu 380Ag:
+C. INSERTING TCu 380Plus:

-- Swab the cervix with antiseptic.
-Remove loaded insertion tube assembling from the pouch and gently introduce the loaded insertion tube assembling through the cervical canal until flange comes - in contact with the cervix.
+- 1. Swab the cervix with antiseptic. - 2.
+Remove loaded insertion tube assembling from the pouch and gently introduce the loaded insertion tube assembling through the cervical canal until flange comes in contact with the cervix.
 This ensures that the folded arm is in contact with the fundus.
-(Figure IV).
-Hold the rod stationary and withdraw the insertion tube up to the thumb grip of the rod, so as to release the arms - of the T. (The arms of TCu 380Ag are now unfolded) (Figure V).
-Gently push the insertion tube upwards until the flange touches the cervix again.
-TCu 380Ag is then in contact - with the fundus.
-(Figure VI).
-Withdraw the solid rod while holding the insertion tube stationary and gently withdraw the insertion tube - (FigureVII). - Cut the threads so that they protrude only 2-3cms from the cervix.
+(Figure IV). - 3.
+Hold the rod stationary and withdraw the insertion tube up to the thumb grip of the rod, so as to release the arms of the T. (The arms of TCu 380Plus are now unfolded) - Gently push the insertion tube upwards until the flange touches the cervix again.
+TCu 380Plus is then in contact with the fundus.
+(Figure VI). - Withdraw the solid rod while holding the insertion tube stationary and gently withdraw the insertion tube - Cut the threads so that they protrude only 2-3 cms from the cervix become pregnant or at the time of replacement.

-If you suspect that TCu380Ag IUD is not in the correct position, check placement (with ultrasound, if necessary), If it is not positoned completely within the uterus, remove it and replace it with a new TCu380Ag IUD.
-Do not reinsert an expelled or partially expelled IUD.
+If you suspect that TCu380Plus IUD is not in the correct position, check placement (with ultrasound, if necessary), If it is not positioned completely within the uterus, remove it and replace it with a new TCu380Plus IUD.
+Do not reinsert an expelled or the bottom with the Pozzi forceps make it possible to remove the IUD without difficulty.
+If it is very difficult, removal under general anaesthesia should be considered as per the most appropriate method.